Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 Run `$ brew doctor`.
 Brew is super great at telling you what else it may need.
 Sometimes there are file permissions to fix.
 Sometimes there's a warning that can be ignored.
 If there's anything ever wrong with Brew, `brew doctor` will usually be able to tell you what it is and how to fix it.

-#### Ruby Version Manager
+#### VS Code

+At Ada Developers Academy, we will be using [Visual Studio Code](https://code.visualstudio.com/), a text editor, to write our code.
+It is a popular code editor and has a number of features for debugging, and using Git.

+##### VS Code installation steps

+* Install via Homebrew.
+Run: `brew cask install visual-studio-code`.
+This will install Visual Studio Code in your Applications folder.
+* Open up VS Code.
+(You should be able to open it just like the Terminal now.)
+* Press `F1` and type `Shell Command: install 'code' command in PATH`.
+This will allow you to invoke VS code from the terminal.

+#### RuBy ENVironment

-[Ruby Version Manager (rvm)](https://rvm.io/) makes it easy to install, manage, and switch between Ruby versions. _rvm_ is a _package manager_; it's software to help us install other software.
+[RuBy ENVironment (rbenv)](https://github.com/rbenv/rbenv) makes it easy to install manage and switch between Ruby versions.
+Like Homebrew `rbenv` is a _package manager_; it's software to help us install other software.
 Most _package managers_ are just for installing, updating, and removing software packages, but _rvm_ has a lot of really useful features specifically for working with Ruby that we'll use throughout Ada.

-Installing _rvm_ is done in the Terminal: `\curl -sSL https://get.rvm.io | bash -s stable`
+##### Installation

+To install `rbenv` using Homebrew run: `brew install rbenv` and then run `echo 'exec "$("rbenv init -)' >> ~/.bash_profile`.

 The installation won't take long.
 When it's done, **close your Terminal (⌘-Q)** and then reopen it.
 You can find the ⌘ or 'Command' key next to your spacebar.
 On a Mac pressing both command and 'Q' will quit the active application.

-Verify all's well by running `$ rvm -v`.
-You should see something like `RVM version 1.29.8 (latest)`.
+Verify all's well by running `$ rbenv -v`.
+You should see something like `rbenv 1.1.2`.

 #### Ruby

 Finally!
 Whew!
 Ruby is the first programming language we'll learn in the classroom.
 It's also my personal favorite, but that's just a happy accident.

-Now that we've got _rvm_ handy, we can install Ruby by typing the following into our terminal: `rvm install 2.5.5`
+Now that we've got _rbenv_ handy, we can install Ruby by typing the following into our terminal: `rbenv install 2.5.5`

 <!-- ![Installing Ruby with rvm](../images/ruby-install.png) -->

-Installing Ruby can take awhile, so feel free to take a break or go for a walk while _rvm_ gets things sorted.
-In short, _rvm_ will download the ruby version you specified (2.5.5), compile it (prepare it to work specifically on your computer's hardware), install the compiled code in the right place, and do some housekeeping in the (really likely) chance you'll encounter/create code that requires a different Ruby version.
+Installing Ruby can take awhile, so feel free to take a break or go for a walk while _rbenv_ gets things sorted.
+In short, _rbenv_ will download the ruby version you specified (2.5.5), compile it (prepare it to work specifically on your computer's hardware), install the compiled code in the right place, and do some housekeeping in the (really likely) chance you'll encounter/create code that requires a different Ruby version.

+When it's done, we need to tell _rbenv_ that we want to use Ruby 2.5.5 everywhere so run `rbenv global 2.5.5` to let it know.
+(This won't produce any output.)

-When it's done, you can verify that everything succeeded by typing `$ ruby -v` into your terminal.
-The return should say something like `ruby 2.5.5p111 (2018-04-22 revision 53290) [x86_64-darwin16]`.
+You can verify that everything succeeded by typing `$ ruby -v` into your terminal.
+The return should say something like `ruby 2.5.5p157 (2019-03-15 revision 67260) [x86_64-darwin18]`.

 ##### References